 Dr. Christine Sutton, Assistant Professor of Business

-Mischia Taylor, Dean and Instructor, Godbold School of Business
+Mischia Taylor, Dean and Instructor, Godbold College of Business

 Dr. Elizabeth Amato, Assistant Professor of Political Science